NetworkManager/NetworkManager/.gitlab/issue_templates/Bug.md

 ## Relevant logs

-(Please see the DEBUGGING section of `man NetworkManager` and attach any relevant log)
+(Please see the DEBUGGING section of "[man NetworkManager](https://networkmanager.pages.freedesktop.org/NetworkManager/NetworkManager/NetworkManager.html)" and attach any relevant log)